 If you gravitate towards Microsoft cloud products, integration takes only a few minutes.
 You can start directing documents to SharePoint and save on storage costs dramatically.
-The only issue is that SharePoint will not extract attachments from the tracked emails but there are tools to automate it.
+The only issue is that SharePoint will not extract attachments from the tracked emails but there are tools

 - You are slowing down your CRM system

 You are waiting and waiting for accounts to load, and it takes ages.
 Annoying, right?
 Complaints on cloud CRM systems slowing down are quite common on the web these days, and maybe you have experienced it yourself.
 But do you imagine how much excessive information your CRM processes every day?
 All invoices, purchase orders, reports, copies of IDs sit in your system, steal its space and harass its processing capacity.

 Of course, there are other factors which influence the speed of your cloud CRM but storing documents is one of the gravest.

 Minimizing data requests is one of the recommendations